nbrown5071/Data_projects_TripleTen/Advanced_Spreadsheet/NYC_Airbnb_README.md

 | Reflection | Challenges, Improvements, what I learned, etc. |

 ### Project Description
+Airbnb is an app based company designed to help users acquire or rent short-term or long-term housing.
+In this project, we are tasked with helping a client determine which property type to invest in by analyzing the Manhattan vacation rental market using Airbnb data.
+This project demonstates data cleaning, organization, and documentation techniques.
+It also showcases use of advanced formulas, conditional formatting, filters, and visualizations.

 ### Data

 ### Process

 ### Findings
+•	Neighborhoods with one-bedroom properties are our most popular property size.

+•	Harlem, the Lower East Side, and Hells Kitchen are the most popular neighborhoods.
+These neighborhoods also have the most one-bedroom properties.

+•	The highest earning neighborhoods with one-bedroom properties and reviews within the last 12 months are not the same as our most popular neighborhoods.
+Instead, they are the West Village, Chelsea, and Midtown.

+•	Further research is needed to determine housing cost and expenses in our top neighborhoods vs highest earning neighborhoods.
+We will need this information to accurately describe the income earning potential of a listing.

 ### Reflection
+I have a solid history using Excel/ Google Sheets in the workplace.
+My key takeaway from this project involved data organization, documentation, and presentation.
+This was a huge data set with multiple columns and rows, so taking the time to document each data preparation step was paramount.
+It was also critical to lock certain sheets containing raw data to prevent errors and check work.
+Lastly, creating a table of contents that linked each sheet to a title allowed me to stay organized and it makes the workbook look professional.

 ### Reviewer’s Comments
 Hello, Nathan.
 I glad to see you again =)